robogeek/sqlite3-key-value-data-store/README.md

 **`$exists`**

 Attempts to determine if the item exists using the `EXISTS` operator.
-However, this produces a syntax error from SQLITE3.
+However, KNOWN BUG, this produces a syntax error from SQLITE3.
+See https://github.com/robogeek/sqlite3-key-value-data-store/issues/1

 **`$or` or `$and`**